EmileDqy/BitHardened/README.md

-# VaultHardened
+# BitHardened

 An Ansible automation suite for deploying `Vaultwarden` password manager on hardened Ubuntu servers with mutual TLS (mTLS) authentication.

 ## Overview

-VaultHardened provides a complete infrastructure-as-code solution that transforms a fresh Ubuntu server into a security-hardened `Vaultwarden` instance.
+BitHardened provides a complete infrastructure-as-code solution that transforms a fresh Ubuntu server into a security-hardened `Vaultwarden` instance.
 The deployment includes system hardening, PKI certificate authority setup, and application deployment with client certificate authentication.

 ## Features